yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 know so far about them and what we can expect from the analysis.
 By doing this, we will work our way towards our goal step by step.

-Any analysis should get its own Galaxy history.
-Let's create a new one by following the steps below:

 > <hands-on-title>Prepare the Galaxy history</hands-on-title>
 >
 > 1. Create a new history for this analysis